11 best travel companies for women-only tours for 2025

 Women Traveling Together is a solo-travel specialist that caters to women travelers (Photo: Women Traveling Together)

 Founded in 1997, Women Traveling Together specializes in solo travel opportunities for women.
-Tours offer built-in companionship and a safe and supportive environment for female travelers to explore destinations in the Americas, Europe, Asia, the Middle East, Africa, and Antarctica.
+Tours offer built-in companionship and a safe and supportive environment for female travelers to explore destinations in the Americas, Europe, Asia, Africa, and Oceania.
 And the formula works, as more than 500 repeat customers have taken 10 tours or more with Women Traveling Together, according to the company.

 Though tour-goers tend to be in the 45 to 75 age range, female travelers of all ages are welcome, and Women Traveling Together does not specifically identify itself as a senior travel provider.
 The company’s “We’re Not for Everyone” page on its website stresses how tour participants need to be nimble, flexible, have a sense of adventure, and be physically fit enough to keep up on foot and handle their own luggage.

 Women Traveling Together offers more than 100 tours a year.
-Its U.S. national parks tours are popular options where you can explore sites like Bryce Canyon and Zion National Parks and Death Valley National Park.
+Its U.S. national parks tours are popular options where you can explore sites like Bryce Canyon, Zion, and Death Valley National Parks.
 New experiences are added to its tour calendar often.
-Recent additions for 2024 include Portland and the Oregon Coast, Montreal and Quebec City, and walking in Vermont.
-International excursions include women-only tours of IrelandSwitzerland, and London and Paris.
+New options for 2025 include a tour of historic Philadelphia and Gettysburg, a Santa Barbara tour, a Highlights of Scotland excursion, and a trip to Alaska’s Inside Passage.

 Groups tend to be about 20 women or less, and tours include all meals and activities on the itinerary, plus a Women Traveling Together tour leader, gratuities for local guides, and shared lodging with another solo traveler.
 Becoming a Women Traveling Together member provides access to member pricing for tours, an online directory of other members passionate about travel, and WTT’s member magazine.